 Of course, you can still travel with 'normal' paper tickets.
-You can get them in 3 different ways:
+You can get them in two different ways:

 1) Collect your tickets from the international ticket windows of the following stations:

 Aalst, Aalter, Aarschot, Ans, Antwerp-Berchem, Antwerp-Central, Arlon, Ath, Blankenberge, Braine-l'Alleud, Braine-le-Comte, Bruges, Brussels Airport, Brussels-Central, Brussels-Luxembourg, Brussels-Midi, Brussels-North, Brussels-Schuman (on weekdays), Charleroi-South, Ciney, Deinze, Denderleeuw, Dendermonde, De Panne, De Pinte, Diest, Enghien, Eupen, Geel, Gembloux, Genk, Gent-Dampoort, Gent-Sint-Pieters, Genval, Halle, Hasselt, Herentals, Huy, Izegem, Kapellen, Knokke, Kortrijk, La Hulpe, La Louvière-Sud, Leuven, Libramont, Liège-Guillemins, Liège-Palais, Lier, Lokeren, Louvain-la-Neuve University, Marloie, Mechelen, Mol, Mons, Mouscron, Namur, Nivelles, Ostend, Ottignies, Oudenaarde, Roeselare, Rixensart, Sint-Niklaas, Sint-Truiden, Soignies, Tielt, Tienen, Tournai, Tubize, Turnhout, Verviers-Central, Vilvoorde, Visé, Waregem, Waremme, Waterloo, Waver, Wetteren, Ypres, Zottegem.